Kashan-2912/selenium-test-cases/README.md

 2. **Explicit Waits**: Uses WebDriverWait for better synchronization
 3. **Utility Methods**: Reusable methods for common operations
 4. **Configuration Management**: Centralized configuration in TestConfig
-5. **Screenshot Capture**: Captures screenshots on failure
-6. **Descriptive Test Names**: Clear test method names and descriptions
+5. **Descriptive Test Names**: Clear test method names and descriptions with @Test annotations
-7. **Test Priorities**: Tests run in logical order
+6. **Test Priorities**: Tests run in logical order (@Test priority attribute)
-8. **Independent Tests**: Each test can run independently
+7. **Sequential Test Flow**: Tests 2-10 maintain browser session for realistic user journey
+8. **Unique Test Data**: Generates unique emails using timestamps to avoid conflicts
+9. **Defensive Testing**: Handles cases where products may not be available
+10. **Detailed Console Logging**: Provides step-by-step execution feedback

+## Test Flow and Dependencies

+**Important:** Tests are designed to run sequentially due to the following dependencies:

+- **Test 1** (Registration): Independent - runs in its own browser session
+- **Test 2** (Login): Creates user account and establishes logged-in session for all remaining tests
+- **Tests 3-6**: Verify navigation and browsing (require logged-in state from Test 2)
+- **Tests 7-8**: Add products to cart (require logged-in state and build cart state)
+- **Tests 9-10**: Validate cart and end-to-end flow (require cart items from Tests 7-8)

+Running tests out of order or individually may cause failures due to missing prerequisites.

 ## Troubleshooting

 ### Common Issues:

 1. **Application not running**
+   - Ensure frontend is running at http://localhost:5173
-   - Ensure frontend and backend are running
+   - Ensure backend is running at http://localhost:3000
    - Check URLs in TestConfig match your setup

+2. **Tests 3-10 fail but Test 1-2 pass**
+   - This is normal if running tests individually
+   - Tests 3-10 require logged-in state from Test 2
+   - Solution: Run full test suite with `mvn test`

-2. **WebDriver issues**
+3. **WebDriver issues**
    - WebDriverManager should auto-download drivers
-   - Check internet connection
+   - Check internet connection for first-time driver download
    - Update WebDriverManager version if needed
+   - Ensure Chrome/Firefox browser is installed

-3. **Element not found**
+4. **Element not found errors**
+   - Application may still be loading - tests include sleep statements
    - Check if application UI has changed
-   - Update locators in page objects
+   - Update locators in page objects if needed
+   - Verify application is running on correct ports

+5. **"No products available" warnings**
+   - Tests handle this gracefully and won't fail
+   - Ensure database has products in categories (Jeans, T-shirts, Shoes, Glasses, Bags)
+   - Check backend is properly seeded with test data

+6. **Cart tests fail (Tests 7-9)**
+   - Ensure products exist in Jeans and T-shirts categories
+   - Verify user can add products to cart manually in the application
+   - Check browser console for JavaScript errors

+7. **Test timeout errors**
-   - Increase wait times if needed
+   - Increase wait times in test methods if application is slow

-4. **Test credentials**
-   - Create test user in application first
-   - Update credentials in TestConfig
-   - Or modify tests to create users dynamically
+   - Check system performance and available memory
+   - Reduce number of browser tabs/applications running

 ## Continuous Integration